Devolutions/doc/docs/en/rdm/windows/getting-started/checklist-small-teams/index.md

 You need to enter general data source information such as the name and the host.

 For the first database user, create a SQL administrator account with the ***Database login mode***.
-Then, create the database and set up initial parameters for the default vault.
+Then, create the database and set up initial parameters for the default {{ en.VLT }}.

 {% youtube 'BfFvtHJSzbs?start=81' %}
 		</td>